Croatia–Ireland relations: Notable people

 The history between Croatia and Ireland dates back to the 8th century when Croatia was first founded as a duchy.
 There is a long line of relations between the Croatian and Irish people as exemplified in the lives of Saint Donatus of Zadar, Laval Nugent von Westmeath, James Joyce, William Butler Yeats, and more recently Thomas Crowley.

 Saint Donatus of Zadar was, according to legend, an Irishman born in County Louth who became a bishop in the 8th century and who built the church on the foundations of the ancient Roman forum in the Croatian town of Zadar that today bears his name.
-St. Donatus also served as an ambassador for the various cities of Dalmatia to the Charlemange's court.
+St. Donatus also served as an ambassador for the various cities of Dalmatia to the Charlemagne's court.
 In 1809, following the French occupation of Zadar, his remains were transferred to the Cathedral of St Anastasia in Zadar where he rests today.
 In 1813, Irishman Laval Nugent von Westmeath drove the French from Zadar.
-The feast day of Saint Donatus is celebrated on the 25th of February.
+The feast day of Saint Donatus is celebrated on 25 February.

 Count Laval Nugent von Westmeath was born in Ireland in 1777 and moved to the Kingdom of Croatia in 1793 after his father Ignatius Nugent was killed in the Battle of Belgrade.
 In 1813, von Westmeath became Chief of Staff for the Imperial Army and led the campaign that liberated Croatia, Istria and the Po Valley from the French viceroy Eugène de Beauharnais.
 He went on to become a member of the Croatian Parliament and the first person to open a museum in Croatia.
 Also, von Westmeath recommended that Josip Jelačić should be given the title of Ban in 1848.
 Afterwards, Jelačić indeed became a Ban, and quickly set about disputing any claims Austria had on the Croatian territories.
 Von Westmeath was fully supportive of this move and enthusiastically declared himself a ‘Croat’.
 He died on 22 August 1862 in the Bosiljevo Castle near Karlovac.
 He left all of his possessions, including two fully restored castles and expensive artwork, to Croatia.